jsaileruow/radi-db/README.md

 The basic structure and filename conventions provide a template, from which special cases may differ, with respect to their status in comprehensiveness, which evolves over time.

-Section [Benchmark Cases](#benchmark-cases) shows a list of available cases.
+The section [Benchmark Cases](#benchmark-cases) shows a list of available cases.

-Since this working group is focused on radiation modeling, the simulations are restricted on the radiation part The procedure is described in the [Methodology](#methodology) section.
+Since this working group is focused on radiation modeling, the simulations are restricted on the radiation part.
+The procedure is described in the [Methodology](#methodology) section.

 The folder [Scripts, Tools and Templates](#scripts-tools-and-templates) contains files, that do not fit in the previous structure.
-To improve CFD simulations validation with high quality experimental data or "gold standard" simulation data is necessary.
-The present, flexible data base, that can be extended by community contributions, is designed to serve this need by collecting CFD benchmark cases, where high quality experimental data as well es "gold standard" simulation data are available.

 The goal is to provide the data in a form, that is sufficient to reproduce (with proper version of FDS and fireFoam installed) the simulation data.